cyoahs/robotics_tutorial/project/proj4_run/README.md

 The final grade of one experiment depend both on the absolute score and the relative rank.

+### Bug report

+The code and the resources are not fully tested for various conditions.
+Please contact the TA whenever you find anything wrong.

 ## Details

 ### Environment